11 Secrets of Life Coaches

 “It’s not regulated by any governing body,” says coach Jay Cataldo.
 “There’s plenty of people with credentials that have no business coaching anyone and there are people with no credentials that are great coaches.
 I’m certified by the fact that I am an IACT certified Master Hypnosis Trainer.
 I tell my clients I have 10 certificates on the wall but they mean nothing.
 All that matters is can I help you?”

-But there are hundreds of training programs that promise to teach the essentials, and at least one accrediting body, the International Coaching Federation, maintains a list of what it considers more legitimate training programs.
-To be accredited, a program must offer at least 125 hours of contact between students and teacher, six hours of observed coaching sessions, and 10 hours of mentor coaching and performance evaluation, among other requirements.
+But there are hundreds of training programs that promise to teach the essentials, and at least one accrediting body, the International Coach Federation, maintains a list of what it considers more legitimate training programs.
+The federation also offers its own credential paths, with a minimum of 60 hours of training and 100 hours of coaching to become an Associate Certified Coach.

 Some coaches get certified to add a layer of credibility to their resume, but many consider the school of hard knocks to be the best education.